-The proof will be given as Corollary 4.4.
-Although it is an easy combination of known results, it seems worth to present it, because it indicates that the above conjecture might be accessible in dimension 3 with the actually existing techniques (see Remark 4.7, where a stronger result is setablished).
+The proof will be given as corollary??.
+Although it is an easy combination of known results, it seems worth to present it, because it indicates that the above conjecture might be accessible in dimension 3 with the actually existing techniques (see Remark ??).
 Let us start with an easy remark: